canarybit/cc-docs/docs/products/inspector.md

 - **Database**: a data store used by all the microservices;

-### cbclient
+### The client

-The `cbclient` agent is the **client implementation** for the CanaryBit Inspector Attestation service.
+The `cb-inspector-client` is the **client implementation** for the CanaryBit Inspector Attestation service.
 Written in [Rust](https://www.rust-lang.org/), it is responsible to collect the attestation data and call the CanaryBit Inspector API to verify the execution environments, either Confidential VMs or containers.

 ![Inspector Workflow](../img/inspector-workflow.png)